 Regular attendance in class is required.
 Students are responsible for ALL materials presented in class.
 Students who are unable to attend class on a given day are responsible for obtaining from their classmates notes on all materials covered, as well as information regarding any announcements made in class.
+Those require accessibility support, please contact me as soon as possible.
 However, mere physical presence is not a meaningful way to allocate participation grade (15%).
 Students will be required to participate in a variety of active learning tasks in class.
 Each of these tasks will carry a small part of the overall participation grade.
 These may include engaging in low-stake writing exercise in class, offering brief written feedback explaining a concept, or summarizing part of the lecture (i.e. exit ticket).
-I will supply paper for in-class writing tasks.
-For attendance in each class (10 lectures), students will receive 0.5 point.
+For attendance in each class (10 lectures), students will receive 0.5 point (total 5 points).
 Each lecture will include some forms of active-learning tasks.
-For the completion of this task each week, students will receive 1 point.
+For the completion of this task each week, students will receive 1 point (total 10 points).